 Android or Apple?

 It’s one of those debates of the world that’s never going to end.
-In true sense, both are the winners.
-Both has its own pros and cons, and different people have different preferences which make this debate quite illogical.
+In a true sense, both are the winners.
+Both have their own pros and cons, and different people have different preferences which makes this debate quite illogical.

-But speaking of pros, one of the biggest reason why people choose to go for android is its nature.
-It’s open sourced, and can be completely customized across its length and breadth.
+But speaking of the pros, one of the biggest reasons why people choose to go for Android is its nature.
+It’s open-sourced and can be completely customized across its length and breadth.

 And when it comes to Android’s customization, one can’t miss Xposed: the framework and the modules.
-To unleash the true beast, you got to use the Xpose modules.
-It’s a free (and powerful) tool which gives you the power of adding extra features and functionality to your Android device.
+To unleash the true beast, you have to use the Xpose modules.
+It’s a free (and powerful) tool that gives you the power to add extra features and functionality to your Android device.

-If you are using any roms like CyanogenMod or PAC, you might have got features like screen recording, airplane mode in power menu and so on (which doesn’t comes stock).
-But what if you wanted to add these features to your stock rom?
+If you are using any ROMs like CyanogenMod or PAC, you might have features like screen recording, airplane mode in the power menu, and so on (which don’t come in stock).
+But what if you wanted to add these features to your stock ROM?
 Xposed Modules are here to help you out with that.

-But it doesn’t limits to that.
-It also provides many other features that general ROMs don’t offers.
+But it isn’t limited to that.
+It also provides many other features that general ROMs don’t offer.
 With Xposed, customization potential is huge and unlimited.
 And with more and more modules coming day by day, it would be hard for you to filter the main and important ones.
-So here’s a list of few important xposed modules.
+So here’s a list of a few important Xposed modules.

-After ‘terms and conditions’ of various websites, app permissions is the second which we usually don’t bother and read.
+After the ‘terms and conditions’ of various websites, app permissions are the second which we usually don’t bother and read.
 But sometimes, we do care about our privacy.
-But the problem with android apps is that you can’t stop the access to certain parts like Internet specifically.
+But the problem with Android apps is that you can’t stop access to certain parts like the Internet specifically.
 You have to directly uninstall them.
-This is when this module comes handy.
+This is when this module comes in handy.

-This is something every users wants in his phone.
+This is something every user wants in his phone.
 Every user gets unwanted calls, maybe from telecom operators or some strangers.
-With this module you can easily block them without installing any app.
+With this module, you can easily block them without installing any app.

-It’s an free module with many advanced features.
+It’s a free module with many advanced features.
 You have the ability to block calls and messages.
-You can set up exceptional lists, black list; and there’s many options for each blacklisted number.
+You can set up exceptional lists, and blacklist, and there are many options for each blacklisted number.

 With this plugin, you can nearly customize every bit of your UI.
-From icons to statusbar, you can modify it according to your choice.
-There is also an Samsung-specific plugin from the developers of Wanam.
+From icons to status bar, you can modify it according to your choice.
+There is also a Samsung-specific plugin from the developers of Wanam.

 Tinted Translucent Status Bar

-This module emulates the effect of tinted status bar from Android 5.0. if you want a taste of Android 5.0, this module might help you out with that.
-You can add the translucent mode to both status bar and navigation bars.
+This module emulates the effect of a tinted status bar from Android 5.0.
+If you want a taste of Android 5.0, this module might help you out with that.
+You can add the translucent mode to both the status bar and navigation bars.
 The module comes packed with a huge database of color profiles and will download it automatically.
 It will then try to make the status bar of the same color as of the app.
-Along with that, it comes packed with several options such as choosing the color of tint, which app to be tinted, layout adjustment and so on.
+Along with that, it comes packed with several options such as choosing the color of the tint, which app to be tinted, layout adjustment, and so on.

-You have also got the features of another module called Android Phone Vibrator, with it you can do wonder with vibrations.
-Among others, it also has full screen ID, advanced power menu and so on.
+You have also the features of another module called Android Phone Vibrator, with it you can do wonders with vibrations.
+Among others, it also has a full-screen ID, an advanced power menu, and so on.